-The Company had \$240.0 million outstanding under its 2010 Credit Agreement as of March 31, 2012.
 The 2010 Credit Agreement provides for a five-year, \$200.0 million term loan and a \$400.0 million revolving credit facility, and an expansion feature by which the term loan and revolving credit facility may be increased, at the Company's option and under certain conditions, by up to an additional \$150.0 million in the aggregate.
 To date, the Company has not borrowed under the expansion feature.
+The Company had \$200.0 million outstanding under its 2010 Credit Agreement as of June 30, 2012.

 The term loan will be repaid in 19 consecutive quarterly installments which commenced on March 31, 2011, plus a final payment due on December 22, 2015, and may be prepaid at any time without penalty or premium at the Company's option.
 The revolving credit facility may be used for loans, and up to \$40.0 million may be used for letters of credit.
 The revolving loans may be borrowed, repaid and re-borrowed until December 22, 2015, at which time all amounts borrowed must be repaid.
-See Note 6 - Debt herein in the Notes to the Condensed Consolidated Financial Statements for additional information regarding the 2010 Credit Agreement.
+See Note 7 - Debt herein in the Notes to the Condensed Consolidated Financial Statements for additional information regarding the 2010 Credit Agreement.